S-Sairam/S-Sairam.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle:
+subtitle: Bangalore, Karnataka - 560078

 profile:
   align: right
   image: prof_pic.jpeg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info:

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements: